pdxparrot/assets/SETUP.md

   * Attach this to the Model on the Player component
   * The actual model for the player should go under this container
     * Placeholder models should have their collider removed
+  * It can be useful to create a script for this to handle model-related behavior
 * Add a new empty GameObject under the Player prefab (Behavior) and add the PlayerBehavior component to it
   * Attach the Player Behavior to the Actor Components of the Player component
 * Add a new empty GameObject under the Player prefab (Movement) and add one of the PlayerMovement components to it